freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 ---

-Use the `position: relative` on the parent container
+Use the `position: relative` on the parent container.

 #### --answer--

-Adding the property `overflow: auto` or `overflow: hidden` to the parent container
+Adding the property `overflow: auto` or `overflow: hidden` to the parent container.

 ### --question--

 #### --text--

 When a floating element is followed by non-floating inline elements, how will their layout be affected?

 #### --distractors--